mendix/docs/content/en/docs/appstore/modules/openai/rag-example-implementation.md

 {{% alert color="info" %}}

-The OpenAI showcase application uses the Mendix [Database Connector](https://marketplace.mendix.com/link/component/2888) to run queries and statements on your remote database.
-If you want to know more about this or if you are looking for certain technical details, see [Database Connector](/appstore/modules/database-connector/).
+The OpenAI showcase application uses the Mendix [PgVector Knowledge Base module](https://marketplace.mendix.com/link/component/2888) from the Marketplace to run queries and statements on your remote database.
+If you want to know more about this or if you are looking for certain technical details, see [PgVector Knowledge Base](/appstore/modules/pgvector-knowledge-base/).

+{::comment}
+TODO: insert links to the marketplace component and check link to docs {/comment}

-The OpenAI showcase application takes care of creating the required tables in the remote vector database, including the open-source extension called pgvector.
+The OpenAI showcase application uses this module to take care of creating the required tables in the remote vector database, including the open-source extension called pgvector.
 If you want to know more about the extension and how the tables look like in combination with this extension, see the [pgvector source code and documentation on GitHub](https://github.com/pgvector/pgvector).

 If you want to know more about RAG, embeddings, or [vector databases](/appstore/modules/openai-connector/vector-database-setup/), make sure to review the links on the **Resources** page of the OpenAI showcase application or in the [Read More](#read-more) section.